The end of the click-slave era.

 So, what are the consequences for UX, design, and content teams?

-• User Experience: Design flows around jobs-to-be-done, not pages.
+User Experience: Design flows around jobs-to-be-done, not pages.
 If your UX designer is still talking about “user flows” through a five-page funnel, fire them.
 The new flow is Intent → Outcome.
-Anything in between is friction.

-• Design: Interfaces should be brutally simple.
+Design: Interfaces should be brutally simple.
 The user is there to solve a problem.
-Visual design must serve the goal, not the decoration.
+Visual design must serve the goal.

 The interface will act as a smart layer.
-Instead of making users click through everything, the system will search for them and give the best answer, explanation, or next move.
+Instead of making users click through everything, the system will search for them and give the best answer or next action.

-Many teams use old methods, but recognise that change is happening.
+While many teams use old methods, they recognise that change is happening.
 Their next website upgrade might be embedding natural language search.

 Think of your future website like this: